hattan/verify-linked-issue-action/README.md

 ![Failed Build log](images/failed1.png "Failed Build log")
 ## Known Issues
-* There must be a space after the issue number (ie "#12 " not "#12".)
-This is due to the way the RegEx is structured and will be resolved in a future release.

 * The Issue reference by # needs to be in the body, we don't currently look in the title.
 That is a future enhancement.

 v1